LLM Structured Outputs: Anti-Patterns

 Example: If a downstream service consumes only structured output and the format frequently changes, it introduces high maintenance overhead.

-Solution: Abstract the integration layer and implement automated testing for different versions of the output, so that the system can adapt to changes with minimal manual intervention.
+Solution: Abstract the integration layer and implement automated testing for different versions of the output so the system can adapt to changes with minimal manual intervention.

 6. Underutilizing Hybrid Approaches